RedisGears/RedisGears/docs/docs/concepts/Cluster_Support.md

 linkTitle: "Cluster Support"
 weight: 4
 description: >
-    Cluster support for Triggers and Functiosn
+    Cluster support for Triggers and Functions
 ---

 **Notice**: On an OSS cluster, before executing any gears function, you must send a `REDISGEARS_2.REFRESHCLUSTER` command to all the shards so that they will be aware of the cluster topology.
 Without this step, each shard will act as a single OSS instance.

 Triggers and Functions support cross-shard operation on Redis clusters.
 This means that it is possible to call a function that will be invoked on another shard.
 We call such a function a remote function.

-Just like Gears functions, remote function must be declare on library load time using `redis.registerClusterFunction` API.
+Just like local functions, remote function must be declared on library load time using `redis.registerClusterFunction` API.
 The following example declares a remote function that returns the number of keys on the shard:

 ```js
 redis.registerClusterFunction("dbsize", async(async_client) => {